Fast answers to common questions

 It's ok, this is one of the most asked questions from new, or infrequent WordPress users.
 Before you contact KMDD to ask, check these two simple steps: Make sure your post is Published.
 Make sure you have the correct category chosen for your...read more

-“Blog” is an abbreviated version of “weblog,” which is a term used to describe websites that maintain an ongoing chronicle of information.
-A blog features diary-type commentary and links to articles on other websites, usually presented as a...read more
+"Blog" is an abbreviated version of "weblog," which is a term used to describe websites that maintain an ongoing chronicle of information.
+A blog features diary-type commentary and links to articles on other websites, usually presented as a list of entries in reverse...read more

 Adding images in WordPress is very easy.
 All of your images will be stored and can be managed in the Media Library, but you can take several different paths to get there.
 The most common path is adding an image directly to a post or page.
 This automatically saves the...read more

-In this tutorial we will teach you the very basic thing you need to do with WordPress – creating posts.
+In this tutorial we will teach you the very basic thing you need to do with WordPress - creating posts.
 Adding Posts to your site Login to your WordPress Admin.
 From the WordPress Dashboard, Click on Posts.
 Click “Add New”.
-Enter Your Title (Hello...read more
+Enter Your Title (Hello World!)
+Type...read more